Poolitzer/poolitzer.github.io/_pages/methods.md

 * short_name

-This is the you will always get.
-No one expect you will see this.
+This is the attribute you will always get.
+No one except you will see this.

 * author_name